alt3/cakebox/README.md

 ## What do you get?

-A 64-bit virtual machine running [Ubuntu 14.04.1 LTS](https://wiki.ubuntu.com/LTS)
+A 64-bit virtual machine running [Ubuntu 16.04 LTS](https://wiki.ubuntu.com/LTS)
-with a lot of useful [software and features](http://cakebox.readthedocs.org/en/latest/features/).
+with a lot of useful [software and features](http://cakebox.readthedocs.org/en/latest/features/) like PHP 7.1.

 ## Installation